San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 It’s a popular Costa Rican tourist attraction because of its surrounding jungle and enjoyable activities.
 If you are visiting San Jose and planning any day trips, the Arenal Volcano should be at the top of your list.

-As you explore the national park and its surroundings, keep an eye out for some interesting wildlife on the hiking trails, including deer, tapir, howler and white-faced monkeys, snakes, parrots, and orioles.
+As you explore the national park and its surroundings, watch for interesting wildlife on the hiking trails, including deer, tapir, howler, and white-faced monkeys, snakes, parrots, and orioles.

 Because of its distance from San Jose, a day tour is an ideal way to experience Arenal Volcano with locals who know the history and activity of the region.